radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws-s3/_index.md

 @secure()
 param aws_secret_access_key string

 @description('Region where the S3 bucket is created.
-This will be the same region that you input when adding AWS cloudprovider to an environment in Radius.') param aws_region string = 'us-west-2'
+This will be the same region that you input when adding AWS cloud provider to an environment in Radius.') param aws_region string = 'us-west-2'

 // get a radius container which uses the s3 bucket